thinkoverit/assignments/Angular.md

 # Assessment Criteria
-- Code quality of the Angular Code (Use of angular librraies ad feature like RxJs..)
+- Code quality of the Angular Code (Use of angular librraies and features. e.g RxJs - obervables, pipes, subscribers - etc..)
-- Code quality of the HTML and CSS if any.
+- Code quality of the HTML and CSS (if any).
-- Look and feel of the form and list pages.
+- Look and feel of the form landing page.

 # Deliverable
 Create a repository in your github account and commit the code into that repository.
 Send us the link to the repository.
+It is expected that you send us the link to your code repository, within 3 days after receiving this assignment.